Read This First

 Prompt 3: Comment on how humans perceive AIs as feeling confidence when there is no actual feeling, and how this may affect the dynamics between AIs and humans.

-The central claim is this: Humans often anthropomorphize artificial intelligence, attributing emotions like confidence to the outputs of these systems based on their tone or style of response.
+In plain terms: Humans often anthropomorphize artificial intelligence, attributing emotions like confidence to the outputs of these systems based on their tone or style of response.

 Humans may trust confident-sounding responses more readily, regardless of their accuracy.
 This can lead to overreliance on AI, particularly in critical decision-making contexts.